Snider–Enfield: Dutch Snider

+Danish Naval Snider

+M1853/66 Snider Naval Rifle served with the Danish Navy until it was gradually replaced by purpose-built breech loaders.
+M1848/65 Rifle were given to Infantry.
+Initially, Denmark possessed M1848 and M1854 pillar-breech rifles, some of which were purchased from Liege manufacturers like Pirlot Freres and used during the Three Years War (1848–1851) by Schleswig-Holstein rebels.
+Post-war, these rifles were issued to the Danish Navy as the Model 1853.
+Between 1866 and 1868, they were converted to breech-loading rifles using the Snider system at the Copenhagen Armory, becoming the M1853/66 Navy Rifle (Fládens Bagladeriffel m/53-66).

 Modern usage

 Enthusiasts still use these rifles today, with the number in circulation boosted by the acquisition by Atlanta Cutlery and International Military Antiques of a vast quantity of antique weapons held in the Royal Nepalese Armory in the Lagan Silekhana Palace for over a century.
 Ammunition is reloaded into either modern production .577 Snider cases, or re-formed 24-gauge brass shotgun shells.
 Black powder or modern black-powder substitutes are used.
 The Halifax Citadel Regimental Association does live-fire demonstrations in the Halifax Citadel; they have around 60 of these rifles.
 In addition, the Fort Henry Guard at Fort Henry, Kingston also uses the various variants of this weapon for their re-enactments.